 This Chicken Tikka Masala is the easiest way to make your favorite Indian dish at home.
-I was hooked on it 10 years ago when I moved to NYC.
+I have hooked on it 10 years ago when I moved to NYC.
 At that time, my fiance took me out to an Indian restaurant, and I fell in love with this dish.

 The delicious buttery and tender chicken, full of aromatic spices in a creamy tomato sauce is still a favorite.
 I love making it at home and serve it with buttery rice and garlic naan, its such an indulgence.

 Making Instant Pot Chicken Tikka Masala is the quickest and easiest way to enjoy it at home.
 The chicken turns up tender and flavorful.
 The best part is that you make the rice at the same time, with the pot-in-pot method.

 If you have all the spices on hand, this becomes such an easy and rewarding recipe.
 The rice is so flaky and perfect and makes sure you use that naan to soak all the creamy goodness.
 If you don’t have a pressure cooker, you can try this recipe in the crockpot.